 Quizzes There will be regular quizzes in the recitation sections.
+See the quiz schedule below for quiz schedule.

 • MAKE UP for Quizzes: If you miss a quiz, you can go to any other section to take the quiz of that week.
 Clarifications: If you miss Quiz 3, then you need to go to another section to take Quiz 3 at the same week.
 In particular, Quiz 4 or any other quiz cannot be used to make up Quiz 3.
 If you takes the same quiz twice, i.e., in two different sections, you will receive 0.
 IN addition, his will be considered as cheating and additional disciplinary action may take place.
 Besides this there will be no make-up quiz.
 I will drop the lowest 2 quiz scores for unexpected cases.